alex-marumo/remdo/README.md

 throw Error("error") in update works, but throw "error" is silently eaten

-go through a fresh install to check if .devcontainer folder is needed at all (possibly test playwright headed mode at the same time)

 git submodule update --init --recursive

 TODO improve tiny-invariant in production